Skip to main content

 By Sierra Dehmler

 Christa and Aland always knew they wanted to have two children, but they never expected to have both of them at the same time!
-Keep reading to hear about their challenging fertility and pregnancy journey, how they ended up with IVF identical twins, and how they managed to stay positive throughout the process.
+They share their challenging fertility journey, how they ended up with identical twins through IVF, and what it's like to be parents to twin girls.

 Skip to a section: